JAAF

 Recovery

-Beginning in 1975, Roy Worcester begin recovering parts of this aircraft for the Roy Worcester Historical Centre, removing the tail section including the stabilizer, tail and fillet were removed.
+Beginning in 1975, Roy Worcester begin recovering parts of this aircraft for his Roy Worcester Historical Centre.
+He removed the entire tail section including the stabilizer, tail section and fillets.

-guns and instruments were removed and there was no tail unit.
+guns and instruments were removed.
 The wreck was disassembled into three sections by Justin Hoisington who hoped to export it, but the pieces were not removed.

 During 1984 under the direction of PNG